7.5 Interprofessional Communication

 • Choose effective communication tools and techniques, including information systems and communication technologies, to facilitate discussions and interactions that enhance team function.

-• Communicate information with patients, families, community members, and health team members in a form that is understandable, avoiding discipline-specific terminology when possible.
+• Communicate information with clients, families, community members, and health team members in a form that is understandable, avoiding discipline-specific terminology when possible.

 • Listen actively and encourage ideas and opinions of other team members.